-Pressure cooker pumpkin puree is so easy to make in your Instant Pot, Crockpot Express or Ninja Foodi!
-Use it to make pumpkin butter, inside recipes and more.
+Pressure cooker pumpkin and homemade pumpkin puree recipe is here.
+So easy to make in your Instant Pot, Crockpot Express or a Ninja Foodi recipe!
+Use it to make pumpkin butter, cakes or other recipes.
 Homemade and perfect every time.

 If Instant Pot pumpkin puree is something you want to make this year, we have a recipe for you!
 Of course you could use your oven and the “old fashioned” way but this pressure cooker pumpkin method is SO much easier.
-One more addition to our long list of easy Instant Pot recipes for you to use. 😉 (originally published 8/18, affiliate links present)
+One more addition to our long list of easy Instant Pot recipes for you to use. 😉 (affiliate links present)

 Ninja Foodi Pumpkin

-It makes this Fall vegetable so tender and perfect for canning or making delicious pumpkin butter too!
+It makes this Fall vegetable so tender and perfect for canning or making delicious Instant Pot pumpkin butter too!
 You can make this in a Ninja Foodi, Crockpot Express or any other brand.

 For reference, this is the pressure cooker I have (a 6 quart) and use for all recipe creations.